 This is the smallest species of whales, they only grow up to two meters and weigh around 70 kilograms.
 They often travel alone or in very small groups.

 You can recognize them on the sound they make when they breathe.
 They make a sharp puffing sound when they blow out water.
 For that reason, some people also call them puffin pigs.
 Your biggest chance to spot them is when the circumstances are calm.

 What is the best place for whale watching?

 You can see the Harbour Porpoises and Humpback whales anywhere around Iceland.
-The Blue whales are also quite common to see all around Iceland, but it depends on the season where they hang out the most.
+The Blue whales are also quite common to see all around Iceland, but where they hang out depends on the season.
 The other species can only be seen in specific parts.

 One thing is for sure: Húsavík is the whale watching capital of Iceland!
 This town is situated in a bay where the water is quite shallow and the surrounding coastline is very rich with whale foods.
 Húsavík is also close to the arctic circle, but it gets some warmer streams from the Atlantic waters, which makes the water temperature more pleasant for the whales.

 Nevertheless, you can see whales in other places around Iceland as well!